Kitaskinaw Education Authority (KEA)

 Aboriginal Head Start On-Reserve

 The Aboriginal Head Start On-Reserve philosophy is to give children an opportunity to learn through play.
 Enhancing learning through social, physical, intellectual, cognitive and emotional skills, through hands-on experiences.
-A.H.S.O.R. is committed to reflecting Aboriginal Cultural and traditions by ensuring that all children, are nurtured in learning and developing essential skills, with opportunities to stimulate their natural curiosity and eagerness to learn.
+A.H.S.O.R. is committed to reflecting Aboriginal Culture and traditions by ensuring that all children, are nurtured in learning and developing essential skills, with opportunities to stimulate their natural curiosity and eagerness to learn.
 Culture and Language component will provide children with a positive sense of themselves as Aboriginal children and to build on the children’s knowledge of their Aboriginal languages and experiences of culture in their communities.

 Focus on six core components: